Wards of the City of London: Wardmotes, Ward Beadles and Ward Clerks

 Wards continue to have beadles, with most having just one, but the larger wards two or three.
 This is an ancient elected office that is now largely ceremonial, in that they accompany their alderman on the eight high ceremonial occasions in the city's civic calendar and in attending to call to order the wardmote, an annual meeting in each ward of electors, representatives and officials.
 These should not be confused with the beadles of the livery companies of the city, who are employees of them.

 The ward's alderman presides over the wardmote and appoints one of the common councillors of the ward as a deputy (in some wards two are appointed) for the year ahead.
 Wardmotes at which an alderman is to be elected are presided over by the Lord Mayor.
 There are also ward clubs, which are similar to residents' associations found elsewhere in the country, but because these have membership open to those without an electoral qualification in the ward they have essentially become social clubs as part of the city's general civic social life along with the guilds, associations and liveries.
 There are twenty-two of these (Farringdon has always been an association of both wards of that name and Vintry and Dowgate the result of merger of the two clubs of each ward in 1957).
 Confusingly, there is also a 'United Wards Club' which was formed before many of the others as a joint association and is now additional to them.

 In recent times, the ward clerk is a permanent position held by an official at the corporation, and based at the Guildhall, though wards can appoint (usually at the wardmote) an honorary ward clerk in addition.
 The ward clerk is a separate office to that of the Town Clerk of London, who is the chief executive of the corporation.

 Association

 Particular churches, livery halls and other historic buildings, structures and institutions are associated with specific wards, such as St Paul's Cathedral with Castle Baynard ward, Vintners' Hall with Vintry ward, the insurance markets (especially Lloyd's) with Lime Street ward, and London Bridge with Bridge ward.
-Boundary changes in 2003 removed some of these connected places from their wards, but that boundary review and the current review do take into account of these historic/traditional connections.
+Boundary changes in 2003 removed some of these connected places from their wards, but that boundary review and the 2013 review did take into account of these historic/traditional connections.